tasmota/docs/docs/VL53Lxx.md

 On ESP32 any pin can be assigned to I2C.

 #### Step 2 - Enable the proper driver
 I2C devices are identified on the I2C bus by their address.
 Because the number of possible addresses are limited (127) a lot of devices are sharing the same address.
-This as means that it is not possible to use simulatenously on the same I2C bus 2 devices that are using the same address.
+This as means that it is not possible to use simultaneously on the same I2C bus 2 devices that are using the same address.
 Beside, in most cases, a driver cannot correctly identify the chip it is talking to.
 This is why in most of the case it is important to disable Tasmota drivers for devices that you are not using and leave enabled only driver for a device you are going to use.

 In the list of [I2CDEVICES](I2CDEVICES) supported by Tasmota it is listed that the address 0x29 can be used by either TSL2561 (driver 16), VL53L0X (driver 31), TSL2591 (driver 40) and VL53L1X (driver VL53L1X).
 It means that you can't use a TSL2561 or a TSL2591 at the same time as a VL53L0X/VL53L1X.
 ANd you can't use a VL53L0X at the same time as a VL53L1X.

-If you have build a tasmota bynary that include the driver for TSL2561 and/or TSL2591 you must disable those drivers.
+If you have build a tasmota binary that include the driver for TSL2561 and/or TSL2591 you must disable those drivers.
 You must also disable the driver for the other VL53LXX device.
 As a summary, here are the command to type in the console:

 * To use a VL53L0X : `backlog i2cdriver16 0;i2cdriver40 0;i2cdriver31 1;i2cdriver54 0`
 * To use a VL53L1X : `backlog i2cdriver16 0;i2cdriver40 0;i2cdriver31 0;i2cdriver54 1`